Hamzaa121/RhombixTechnologies_Tasks/README.md

    sudo python3 sniffer.py <target_ip>

    Note: Replace <target_ip> with the actual IP address you want to monitor (e.g., 160.162.1.1)

+4. For Genetrate Report:
+   Press Ctrl+C, it will generate a report with the captured packets.

-4. To stop the sniffer, press Ctrl + Z. This will suspend the process.
-If you want to terminate it completely, you can use kill in the terminal.
+5. To stop the sniffer:
+   Press Ctrl + Z. This will suspend the process.
+If you want to terminate it completely, you just write kill in the terminal.